realspinner/EmYModem/README.md

 # EmYModem
-Implementation of X-YMODEM protocol, designed for embedded devices with RTOS.
+Implementation of XMODEM/YMODEM protocol, designed for embedded devices with RTOS.